bchnge/columbia_datascience_assignment_1/README.md

 ------

 You will be graded on passing these tests.
 You should also run these tests as soon as you have completed writing the code.
-To run them:
+To run them, you must first edit the second line in `tests/testscripts.py`.
+It currently reads

+    from homework_1p5.src import averager, maximum,\

+The `homework_1p5` should be changed to the name of your repo, which is something like `homework_1p5_team_XX`.
+After doing that,

     $ cd tests
     $ python -m unittest -v testscripts

-You should see output telling you that 5 tests were run and all were "Ok."
+You should see output telling you that 5 tests were run and all failed.

 ---